jessicawyz/tp/docs/UserGuide.md

 <box type="tip" seamless>

-**Note:** <br>
+**Tip:** <br>
-To match the results shown in the illustrations within our User Guide, we recommend replacing the contents of the data/addressbook.json file with the data from the data/test.json file.
+To match the results shown in the illustrations within our User Guide, we recommend replacing the contents of the `data/addressbook.json` file with the data from the `data/test.json` file. <br>
 This will ensure your outputs align with the examples provided in our guide. <br>

 </box>